 - 2 cups white sugar

-- 4 tablespoons unsalted butter, cut in chunks
+- 1/4 cup unsalted butter, cut into squares

 - 1 teaspoon lemon juice

 Dry toast the pepitos in a skillet until they start to pop.

 In a saucepan, combine heavy cream, pumpkin puree, spices and salt.
 Get this mixture quite warm, but not boiling.
 Set aside.